magicmarc/marks-reverie/src/content/novels/lucy-does-improv/ACT_VI_Lucy_Does_Improv.md

 “My heart is here.
 It has always been here.
 Not in numbers, not in silence, not in the roles they wrote for me - but in this moment, in this play -

-I am Lucy.
+I am Boots but I am also Lucy.
-And I can do improv.”
+And I do improv with a heart.”

 (The children cheer, their voices swelling.
 Catherine watches from the edge, smiling through her own tears.
 The lights dim, leaving Lucy in a single spotlight, her chest heaving, her eyes lifted, as though she has finally stepped onto the stage of her own life.)